shaimaa-hshalaby/Angular_Guide/03-Components and databinding/README.md

 ### style encapsulation
 angular increase attribute (component id) to each element in the template and css style of the component will be applicable only for the element with that attribute

+you can change the behaviour of encapsulation by adding encapsulation attribute to the @Component decorator there are 3 valid values for this attribute
+-  ViewEncapsulation.Emulated // default
+-  ViewEncapsulation.None  // the css will affect globally
+-  ViewEncapsulation.ShadowDom